 The perfect summer evening activity is back!
 One of the most nostalgic and entertaining ways to spend a summer night is definitely enjoying an outdoor movie.
 Whether you want to go to the drive-ins or walk to a local screening, check out these outdoor movie screening spots on a warm summer night.

 We can’t wait to see the newest movie releases on a screen larger than our laptops!
 Plus, you can’t beat that movie theater AC on a hot June day.
-This summer, there are plenty of anticipated films, like The Super Mario Bros Movie and Spider-Man: Across the Spider Verse.
+This summer, there are plenty of anticipated films, like A Quiet Place: Day One, Despicable Me 4, and It Ends With Us.
 Get your tickets to the hottest films in Boston here with an exclusive discount.

 With plenty of home games this June, it’s a great time to get out and cheer on the Sox!
 Can’t snag a ticket?
 No worries – check out our favorite sports-adoring restaurants in Boston to cheer from your seat!